Safety

 - The horror of accidents was clearly demonstrated.
 I was able to have a strong mindset about safety.

-Layout of Fruitful Think and Act Center
+Layout of Safety Act Center

-- “Kiken (danger),” “Yochi (prediction),” and “Training”: Training to prevent accidents by predicting potential hazards in advance
+- “Kiken (hazard),” “Yochi (prediction),” and “Training”: Training to prevent accidents by predicting potential hazards in advance

 - Safety Education Academy for Construction